 Parents that move during the school year, change employment, or change a phone number must communicate these changes with the office staff.
-We must have current contact information on file at all times in the event of an emergency.
+We must always have current contact information on file in the event of an emergency.

 Non-Prescription Medication